0x54m/ZoomRotate-JS/README.md

 ZoomRotate-JS
 =============
-For zoom and rotate gestures in JS on mobile environments.
+Zoom and rotate gestures in JS on mobile environments.

 Gestures in JS to zoom and rotate